pytorch/tutorials/intermediate_source/tiatoolbox_tutorial.rst

 In this tutorial, we will show how to classify Whole Slide Images (WSIs) using PyTorch deep learning models with help from TIAToolbox.
-A WSI is an of a human tissue taken through a surgery or biopsy and scanned using specialized scanners.
+A WSI is an image of a sample of human tissue taken through a surgery or biopsy and scanned using specialized scanners.
 They are used by pathologists and computational pathology researchers to `study diseases such as cancer at the microscopic level <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7522141/>`__ in